 With all that negativity behind us lets focus on the good stuff, the 5 Must See Lakes in Banff National Park.
 All of these lakes are easily accessible and 100% worth every effort it takes to get there.
 With incredible mountains views (and hopefully reflections if it’s a calm day), and uniquely blue lakes you won’t want to forget your camera, or you will regret it!

 A small dirt road just outside of the Banff townsite will get you to this iconic photography location.
 If you’re lucky you’ll get a perfect reflection of Mount Rundle in the water.
 Maybe pack a picnic and watch as the colors in the sky change and transform the landscape.
 If you visit in the winter bring a pair of skates and enjoy some leisure time out on the ice.
 In the spring bring a canoe to paddle through and explore the lake!

-This glacier fed lake is one of the most popular sites in the park and we can guarantee you’ve probably seen a photo of it before.
+This glacier fed lake is one of the most popular sites in Banff National Park and we can guarantee you’ve probably seen a photo or two of it before.
 The lakes unique blue colour is due to the rock flour that flows into it during the summer months (like many lakes in the Rockies).
 If you plan on visiting this wolf shaped lake you can easily access it via the Icefields Parkway.
-Which has been known as one of the most beautiful drives in the world.
-From there you turn off towards the Peyto Lake parking lot and it’s just a short 30 minute hike to the viewpoint.
-The path is paved but it is basically all uphill so be prepared for more than just a casual walk.
+Yes we said wolf shaped.
+Take a look at the photo below and you’ll see exactly what we mean!

 Lake Louise is probably one of the more commonly known places in Banff National park.
 The colour of the lake is seemingly famous.
 There are LOADS of hiking trails around the area and plenty of activities all year round.
 There is certainly no shortage of adventure when visiting Lake Louise!

 Again be warned this is a HUGE tourist hot spot so if you want photos or anything without people in them try to go early in the morning or later in the evening.
 If you visit in the fall hike up Larch Valley and see the needles of the Larch trees change to orange with the leaves.
-The hike is a lot of switch backs and has a high elevation gain.
-You may be required to have four or more hikers for Larch Valley due to Grizzly bears feeding in the fall to prepare for hibernation.
+The hike is a lot of switch backs and has a high elevation gain so get ready for a decent workout.

 Johnston Canyon & Ink Pots

 Past the Upper falls you hike another 3km (or so) to reach the Ink Pots.
 These unique coloured pools are worth the extra little bit of effort.
 There is also a hidden cave along the trail towards the falls, you will have to do a bit of searching to find this secret though.
 We won’t tell you exactly where it is because it’s a bit of a local secret.
-Let’s say you go see the falls in the winter and they’re completely frozen.
-So frozen you might find ice climbers making their way to the top.
+Let’s say you go see the falls in the winter, well they are COMPLETELY frozen.
+So frozen you might find ice climbers making their way to the top!

 Where did you go and how was it?

 Liked it?
-Pin it!
+Share it!